d-sandborn/neutral-density/README.md

 *a direct translation of Jackett’s neutral density Fortran suite into Python*

 This package solves the issue of calculating the neutral density oceanographic variable in Python.
-Other options include running the routines in the original [Fortran or MATLAB](https://www.teos-10.org/preteos10_software/neutral_density.html), or in Python via f2py.
-This translation owes much to the [implementation](https://github.com/guidov/pygamman_f2py) of the latter strategy by Guido Vettoretti, and adopts its general organization.
+Other options include running the routines in the original [Fortran or MATLAB](https://www.teos-10.org/preteos10_software/neutral_density.html) published by D. Jackett & T. McDougall, or in Python via f2py like the [implementation](https://github.com/guidov/pygamman_f2py) by G. Vettoretti.
 The goal of this package is to expand the accessibility and repeatability of these routines and ease their integration into other scientific Python applications and packages.

-This is a work in progress.
 Please reach out with any comments or suggestions!

 ## Setup